ManolisCh/taurob_mi/README.md

 2) run on ROS the morse_arena.launch file in launch directory

-# NOT YET UPDATED Running real world experiment
+# Running real world experiment

 1) run on ROS the robot_nav.launch file on the robot.
 This will run all the neccesery nodes to control the robot via HI, teleop, automy.